aldanor/aldanor.github.io/_posts/2015-07-31-python-metaclasses.md

 `__new__` is triggered when a *new* class is created; `__call__` is triggered when a new instance is created via the *call*-like syntax on the class object.
-This works the same way as when `__new__` and `__call__` magic methods are implemented on normal classes, with the former controlling instance creation and the latter makeing instances callable.
+This works the same way as when `__new__` and `__call__` magic methods are implemented on normal classes, with the former controlling instance creation and the latter making instances callable.

 To see how these methods work together, take a look at the following snippet: